mpkondrashin/vulrem/README.md

 as Deep Security Smart Check, though it can run as script or in container (see Post Scriptum).

-**Note:** VulRem does not initiate registry scans, but uses last scan result.
+**Note:** VulRem does not initiate registry scans.
+It uses last scan result.

 ### Configure Trend Micro Deep Security